 Properties of Fluids

-An understanding of these properties is necessary for us to implement the basic principle of fluid mechanics to the solution of practical problems.
+An understanding of these properties is necessary for us to implement the basic principle of fluid mechanics in the solution of practical problems.

 - Density or Mass density of the fluid

 - Specific weight or weight density of the fluid

 #1 Density or Mass Density of the Fluid

 The mass density of the fluid is described as the ratio of the mass of fluid to its volume.
 The density of the fluid can also be defined as the mass per unit volume of the fluid.
 The density of the fluid is denoted by the symbol ρ (rho).

 In the SI system, the unit of measurement of the mass of the fluid is kg and that of the volume of fluid is cubic meter m3.
 Thus the unit of measurement of density is kg/cubic meter (kg/ m3).
 The density of the liquids is considered to be constant with the temperature but of the gases, it changes with the temperature.

 The density of water is considered to be 1000kg/ m3 or 1gm/cm3 and it is standard for the measurement of the density of the other fluids.